blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

-	blocks           // (numeric, optional, default=120)     the number of blocks; use -1 to calculate according to the relevant difficulty averaging window height           // (numeric, optional, default=-1)      to estimate at the time of the given height
+	blocks          (numeric, optional, default=120)     the number of blocks; use -1 to calculate according to the relevant difficulty averaging window height          (numeric, optional, default=-1)      to estimate at the time of the given height

 Response:

 ::

-	data             // (numeric)                            solutions per second estimated
+	data            (numeric)                            solutions per second, estimated

 Examples: